What Is Cognitive Psychology? Definition, Example, And Benefits

 Cognitive psychology – definition

 The definition of cognitive psychology is deceivingly simple.
-Cognitive psychology is defined as the branch of psychology devoted to studying mental processes.
+Cognitive psychology is defined as the branch of psychology devoted to studying cognitive processes.
 What may not be so easy to grasp, though, is how many different types of mental processes there are and how people use them in unique ways to draw conclusions and make decisions.
 Thus, cognitive psychology can encompass a very broad range of subjects.

 Examples of psychological cognition